PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 12:07:04
+Last updated: 2024-04-05 12:07:38
-Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar
+Random Quote: For the night is dark and full of terrors.  -  Words of R'hllor